 Information about the roles and responsibilities of board members and the assistant returning officer is available in the following fact sheets.

-The operational requirements of the school board are set out in the School Board Manual.
+The operational requirements of the school board are set out in the School Board Handbook.
 Any queries should be directed to the school principal in the first instance.
 Governance and Community Liaison Branch is available to assist principals and boards with operational issues.
 Contact details are provided below.